Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Haplogroup R1b

-Haplogroup R-1b1b-2a1b = R-P312 — Reason CARRICO of Sullivan Co., IN
+Haplogroup R-L21 Deme 4 — Reason CARRICO of Sullivan Co., IN

-These two brothers are descendants of Charles CARRICO of Sullivan Co., IN, presumed descendant of Peter CARRICO I, the immigrant, through Charles's son, Reason CARRICO (1794-1878).
+The two brothers are descendants of Charles CARRICO of Sullivan Co., IN, presumed descendant of Peter CARRICO I, the immigrant, through Charles's son, Reason CARRICO (1794-1878).
 While they match each other, they do not match the other descendants of Peter CARRICO I, including descendants of Reason's brothers, Basil and Josiah CARRICO.
 It appears these brothers have an NPE, a "non-paternal event" (i.e., a hidden adoption or illicit paternity), in their patrilineal line, somewhere upstream of their father and downstream of Charles.
-The NPE points to Reason having been adopted because, if so, it would resolve the long-standing issue of his birthdate being too close to that of his next younger sibling.
+The NPE strongly points to Reason having been adopted because, if so, it would resolve the long-standing issue of his birthdate being too close to that of his next younger sibling.

 One of the two brothers has been tested to 67 markers, and he has a 62/67 match with a descendant of Farrell LITTLETON, immigrant from London, England, to Virginia, which is only barely close enough for him to be a direct descendant of Farrell, but does support that they may have a common ancestor, possibly back in England.
 This LITTLETON has joined the project.
+This brother has also been deep SNP tested, with the result that his most downstream positive SNP is L21.

 It was expected that the paper descendants of Peter CARRICO, 1674 immigrant to Maryland, would match closely, and they do.
 In addition, their haplotypes are extremely rare, so Peter's descendants should have no difficulty proving their connection to him.
 Other lines, without paper connections to Peter, but presumed to be his descendants, have been connected via DNA test results, namely: